FastTrackOrg/FastTrack/docs/user/trackingInspector.md

 All the changes made in the inspector are automatically saved in the original *tracking.txt* file.

 ## Export a movie
 To export a movie of a tracking analysis, select the desired display overlay and click on the **Save** button (3).
-Select a folder and a name to save the file, only .avi format is supported.
+Select a folder and a name to save the file.
+Only .avi format is supported.

-Note: Movie with a large number of objects by frame can be difficult to load and review in the tracking Inspector.
+Note: Movie with many objects by frame can be challenging to load and review in the tracking Inspector.

 [See a video demonstration](https://youtu.be/5lhx-r_DHLY)